francistinao/stella-ai/README.md

 Students are challenged to identify strokes by marking lesions on Brain CT Scans and classifying the stroke type.
 Their performance is then evaluated by STELLA's AI model, providing feedback on the accuracy of their stroke identification and classification.

+## Features Work In Progress

+- ML Model Retraining (with higher hyperparameters observed, e.g., epochs, batches, etc.)
+- MRI Viewer (3D Viewer)
+- In-app communication with certified radiologists in the area (via WiFi or SMS)
+- Secure API Requests with Hexadecimal Hashing and Caching to Prevent Endpoint Breaches

 ## 📦 Source Repositories:

 1. `🎨` [stella-desktop](https://github.com/qarudafxz/stella-ai_frontend/blob/main/README.md)